 The test is conducted as follows:

-The test sample should be put between two mandrels as shown in Fig. 11.
+Test sample should be put between two mandrels as shown in Fig. 11.

-The mandrel radius is the minimum bend radius, that is, the pipe radius where the minimum bend radius is declared by the manufacturer.
+Mandrel radius is the minimum bend radius, that is, the pipe radius where the minimum bend radius is declared by the manufacturer.
 The welded seam is on the inside of the bend.

 Bend the pipe from position A to position B. The time between positions A and B should be around 10 s.
 Wait half a minute.